 To make your own salt soak, mix a teaspoon of non-iodized sea salt with a quart of distilled water.

 If you soak your piercing, hold a small cup or bowl up to the piercing site and lean into the water.
-Hold the receptacle against your piercing for about 10 minutes; afterward, rinse with clean water and pat the piercing dry with a clean paper towel.
-If you’re using a spray, completely wet a cotton swab with the solution and gently rub it around the piercing site—both inside and outside of the nostrils.
+Hold the receptacle against your piercing for about 5 minutes; afterward, rinse with clean water and pat the piercing dry with a clean paper towel.
+If you’re using a spray, use a fine mist spray versus a stream style, and simply spray the piercing inside and out for 5 seconds before patting dry with paper towel.